novafacing/practical-fuzzing/docs/WriteFirstFuzzer.md

 </center>
 <br>

-If we run this program now, we'll see:
+If we run this program in the Playground now, we'll see:

 ```
 Got Hello, World!
 I'm here!